-This guide is the third edition of the first volume in a series about Windows Azure.
-It discusses the hosting options available in Windows Azure and demonstrates how you can adapt an existing, on-premises ASP.NET application to one that operates in the cloud.
-It introduces a fictitious company named Adatum that modifies its expense tracking and reimbursement system, aExpense, step-by-step so that it can be deployed to Windows Azure using a range of different hosting options.
+This guide is the third edition of the first volume in a series about Microsoft Azure.
+It discusses the hosting options available in Azure and demonstrates how you can adapt an existing, on-premises ASP.NET application to one that operates in the cloud.
+It introduces a fictitious company named Adatum that modifies its expense tracking and reimbursement system, aExpense, step-by-step so that it can be deployed to Azure using a range of different hosting options.

 The guide is intended for any architect, developer, or information technology (IT) professional who designs, builds, or operates applications and services that are appropriate for the cloud.
 It is primarily written for people who work with Windows-based systems.
 You should be familiar with the Microsoft .NET Framework, Microsoft Visual Studio, ASP.NET, SQL Server and Microsoft Visual C#.